 Lunn, T., J. Buettel, S. Nicol, B. Brook (2017).
 Population modelling of the Tasmanian Echidna (Tachyglossus aculeatus).
 Austral Ecology (in prep)

 Lunn, T., S. Munks, S. Carver (2017).
-Causal processes of a complex system: modelling stream use and disturbance influence on the platypus (Ornithorhynchus anatinus) (in prep)
+Causal processes of a complex system: modelling stream use and disturbance influence on the platypus (Ornithorhynchus anatinus) (in review)